dewi-alliance/hotspot-manufacturers/applications/ResIOT X1 Full-Miner.md

 ResIOT has already sold and delivered over 3.000 LoRaWAN gateways - X2, X4 and X7 models, for indoor and outdoor application, in both business and carrier-grade solutions

 ## Which countries do you plan to ship to and get regulatory certifications for?
 We plan to ship to all of Europe.
-Below the certifications that we successfully got for our products:
+Below the certifications that we successfully already got for our products:

-For <b>ResIOT-X1-ETH-1-868-HW</b> (ETH version)
 * Safety testing according to standards:
   * EN 62368-1:2020 + A11:2020_IEC 62368-1:2018
 * Radio spectrum testing according to standards: